prantlf/railroad-diagrams/README.md

 SVG can't actually respond to the sizes of content; in particular, there's no way to make SVG adjust sizing/positioning based on the length of some text.
 Instead, I guess at some font metrics, which mostly work as long as you're using a fairly standard monospace font.
 This works pretty well, but long text inside of a construct might eventually overflow the construct.

 License
 -------

 This document and all associated files in the github project are licensed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/) ![](http://i.creativecommons.org/p/zero/1.0/80x15.png).
 This means you can reuse, remix, or otherwise appropriate this project for your own use **without restriction**.
 (The actual legal meaning can be found at the above link.)
-Don't ask me for permission to use any part of this project, **just use it**.
-I would appreciate attribution, but that is not required by the license.